Support for the Menses and the Heart

 I don’t believe that protective herbs like Motherwort, Hawthorn Berry, Yarrow and Rose put up a wall between us and the world.
 Instead, they assist the functional emotional protection already in place.
 They hold the natural boundary space that delineates “us” from “out there” when that boundary has been overwhelmed.
 They can also help us hold the intensity of the feelings we have, helping us see them more fully.

-I often think of herbs for protection when a person has been worn down in some way, like through illness, raising young children, continual trauma or oppression, a history of personal or vicarious trauma or prolonged stress.
+I use herbs for protection when a person has been worn down in some way, like through illness, raising young children, continual trauma or oppression, a history of personal or vicarious trauma or prolonged stress.
 Sometimes, people are just really sensitive and haven’t been bestowed all that it takes to manage being emotionally porus.

-Day 1 – Gentle Blood Moving and Heart Center Supportive Tea
+Day 1 – Gentle Blood Moving and Heart Center Supportive Herbal Tea

 - Raspberry Leaf